 It’s easy, everyone loves it, and it’s so easy to prep ahead.
 Enjoy these Apple Crumble Sundaes.

 My menu might change year to year on every Yom Tov.
 On Rosh Hashanah, though, this always makes it to the dessert menu.
-It appeals to everyone (the kids might leave out the fruit on their sundae) and I don’t have to make each component at the same time.
+Apple crumble sundaes appeal to everyone (the kids might leave out the fruit on their sundae) and I don’t have to make each component at the same time.
 The ice cream is store-bought; the crunch can be made at any time and kept in an airtight container.
 The apples/pears and caramel can also be made in advance.
 Simply refrigerate after prepping and warm before serving.

 Although many might prefer enjoying this in individual servings, my family likes when I serve it family-style.
 I layer the apples, scoops of ice cream, and crunch in one big platter and then drizzle the whole dish with caramel.
 The large serving dish makes a big impression when it’s carried to the table.